jonniespratley/javascript-learning-material/modern-javascript-2/javascript-modules.md

 # Modules
 Modules are an important piece of any applications architecture because they help in keeping code both organized and seperated.

-In JavaScript there are many ways to create modules, we will cover the most used ways:
+In JavaScript there are many ways to create modules, generally a module is just a function that returns a object, how that object is returned is up to the developer.
+To help out will cover some of the common ways:

+- Anonymous Object Literal return
 - The Module pattern
 - Object literal notation
 - AMD modules